 These links will help you in planning your trip to Cairns.

-Cairns Regional Council’s Access for All Directory has a comprehensive list of accessible accommodation, services and facilities.
+Cairns Regional Council’s Access for All Directory has a comprehensive list of Cairns wheelchair access to accommodation, services and facilities.
 They hope it will make planning your trip to our region less stressful and more enjoyable.

 For more information on Cairns Wheelchair Access and to plan your holiday to Tropical North Queensland, visit the official tourism website for Cairns and Great Barrier Reef.
 You can email the Cairns